wessenstam/gts21/euc/expand/expand.rst

 Adding Cloud Desktops to Your Delivery Group ............................................

+Including your on-prem and Clusters hosted machine catalogs within the same Citrix Delivery Group is what allows for a seamless presentation to the end user of their virtual desktop, regardless of where the VM is running.

 #.
 In **Citrix Studio > Delivery Groups**, right-click your **USER**\ *##* **Windows 10** Delivery Group and select **Add Machines**.

    .. figure:: images/30.png